mbueno-g/cub3d/README.md

 - Ceiling: from screen top to screen half height minus wall height
 - Wall: from half height minus wall height to half height plus wall height
 - Floor: from half height plus wall height to screen botton

+## Bonus

+- [x] Wall collisions
+Once the player come accross a wall, instead of stopping in front of it, the player can move in the `x` or `y` direction.

+- [x] Minimap
+As the name says, the minimap is a small 2D map of the maze that shows the players' path on the map.

+- [x] Doors
+The doors appear in the map as a `c` for a close door and a `o` for an open door.
+If a ray in the field of view of the player hits a door, you can open or close it pressing `E` key.

+- [x] Animations
+Our animated sprites are the walls.
+In order to do that, we read multiple textures path in the file and we save them in a linked list.
+Iterating over the list, the wall textures is changed for the next one.

+- [x] Rotation with mouse
+There is an event on the `minilibx` library that tell us the position of the mouse.
+If the position changes, the field of view of the players changes accordingly.

 ## Time to play